Chart Color Schemes

 The educational profile of Illawong - Alfords Point exceeds national averages, with above-average qualification levels and academic performance metrics

-The region's four schools have a combined enrollment of 1,790 students.
-Illawong-Alfords Point has above-average socio-educational conditions with an ICSEA score of 1063.
-Educational provision is balanced with three primary and one secondary school serving distinct age groups.
+The area has four schools with a combined enrollment of 1,790 students.
+It demonstrates above-average socio-educational conditions, with an ICSEA score of 1063.
+Education provision is balanced, with three primary and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education